mageeagle/hooks/readme.md

 #### Optional: CNMAT Externals, odot, ossia

 ---
+### Install

+1. Download / Repo the repo
+2. Unzip and place in Max Packages, in a folder called hooks (eg. ~/Documents/Max 9/Packages/hoooks)

+---

 ### Note:
 The use of the abstractions is relatively simple, but the pre-made utilities feels very convoluted.